JuliaStats/StatsModels.jl/docs/src/contrasts.md

 # Modeling categorical data

-To convert categorical data into a numerical representation suitable for modeling, `StatsModels` implements a variety of **contrast coding strategies**.
+To convert categorical data into a numerical representation suitable for modeling, `StatsModels` implements a variety of **contrast coding systems**.
-Each contrast coding strategy maps a categorical vector with $k$ levels onto
+Each contrast coding system maps a categorical vector with $k$ levels onto
 $k-1$ linearly independent model matrix columns.

-The following strategies are implemented:
+The following contrast coding systems are implemented:

 * [`DummyCoding`](@ref)
 * [`EffectsCoding`](@ref)